grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj compactor.container

 `container` is a convenience field that can be used to modify the compactor container.

+## obj compactor.persistentVolumeClaim

+`persistentVolumeClaim` is a convenience field that can be used to modify the compactor PersistentVolumeClaim.

 ## obj compactor.service